nanne007/AIPs/aips/aip-61.md

 The answer is there is no additional secret key that the user has to write down.
 Instead, the “secret key”, consists of the user’s ability to sign in to the OIDC account via the managing application committed in the $\mathsf{auth\\_key}$ above.

 Put differently, the “secret key” can be thought of as the user’s password for that account, which the user already knows, or a pre-installed HTTP cookie which precludes the need for the user to re-enter the password.
-Although, this **password is not sufficient**: the managing application must be available: it must allow the user to sign in to their OIDC account and receive the OIDC signature.
+However, this **password is not sufficient**: the managing application must be available: it must allow the user to sign in to their OIDC account and receive the OIDC signature.
 (We discuss [how to deal with disappearing apps](#alternative-recovery-paths-for-when-managing-applications-disappear) later on.)

 More formally, if a user can successfully use the application identified by $\mathsf{aud\\_val}$ to sign in (via OAuth) to their OIDC account identified by $(\mathsf{uid\\_key}, \mathsf{uid\\_val})$ and issued by the OIDC provider identified by $\mathsf{iss\\_val}$, then that ability acts as that users “secret key.”